Radio Extension for Kenyan smallholders in minority languages

 The aim is to enable radio stations broadcasting in local languages to make ag extension a standard part of their programming.
 The stations chosen had previously devoted no or very little air time to farming.

 We began with the first stations in 2015-2017.
 Our implementation partner was Kilimo Media International (KiMI, s. links below).
-Staff there worked with Kalya FM, Star FM, Serian FM and Kenya Broadcasting Corporation (KBC), and the County Departments of Agriculture, Livestock and Fisheries (DALF).
-Together they delivered agricultural extension via radio in the counties of Marsabit, West Pokot, Samburu, Isiolo and Garissa.
+The staff there worked with Kalya FM, Star FM, Serian FM and Kenya Broadcasting Corporation (KBC), and the County Departments of Agriculture, Livestock, and Fisheries (DALF).
+Together they delivered agricultural extension via radio in the counties of Marsabit, West Pokot, Samburu, Isiolo, and Garissa.
 These are outside the area in which SFSA has so far operated in Kenya.

 KiMI trained broadcasters how to, for example, interview farmers in their fields, and how to run call-in sessions with experts in the studio.
 Issues such as the best timing of farm programs were also covered.
 Importantly, KiMI, assisted by SFSA, also helped the stations develop plans to earn revenue from programming.
 This enables sustainability after our withdrawal.

 The counties‘ ag extension officers play a crucial role in this initiative.
-Most quickly realized radio’s potential to increase their reach enormously, and at very low cost.
+Most quickly realized radio’s potential to increase their reach enormously, and at a very low cost.
 Some extension officers have developed into “radio stars“!
 Those who revealed their mobile numbers on air are in particularly hot demand from farmers whom they could never otherwise reach.

 The second group of stations completed initial training with KiMI and county extension officers in January 2018.
-Flexible planning enable others to join later.
+Flexible planning enables others to join later.
 Like us, many of the stations are on Twitter, e.g. @Thiirifmkenya, @syokimaufm, @radioJangwani, @BusRadioKajiado and @1017fm (Rware FM).
 These are mainly in the south of Kenya; Jangwani is in Marsabit.
-The main broadcasting languages this time are Kimeru, Kikamba, Borana, Kimaasai and Kikuyu respectively.
+The main broadcasting languages this time are Kimeru, Kikamba, Borana, Kimaasai, and Kikuyu respectively.